Can I pay my property tax online?

 -Yes, if Hampton is your PRIMARY residence and you are elderly, disabled, blind, a veteran, or a veteran’s spouse you may be eligible for a tax exemption/credit.
 For details and application information contact the assessor’s office at (603) 929-5837.
 The application deadline is April 15th.

--Application for the beach promotional exemption, for owners of residential beach property must be filed each year before April 15th.
-The forms can be found at www.hamptonnh.gov under the Assessing tab and Forms tab, and must be mailed to the Hampton Beach Precinct Commission at PO Box 1472 Hampton, NH 03843, or dropped off at the Assessor’s office.
+-Application for the beach promotional exemption, for owners of residential beach property must be filed each year on or before April 15th.
+The forms can be found at www.hamptonnh.gov under the Assessing tab and Forms tab, and must be mailed to the Hampton Beach Precinct Commission at PO Box 1472 Hampton, NH 03843-1472, or dropped off at the Assessor’s office.

 Do you accept credit/debit cards, or online payments?

--At this time we accept cash and checks/money orders/cashier checks only.
-We have surveyed customers directly and the majority of customers would not use their credit cards due to the additional 3% fee charged to each bill on top of the tax amount.
+-At this time we accept cash and checks/money orders and cashier checks only.
+We have surveyed customers directly and the majority of customers would not use their credit cards due to the additional fee charged by the credit card company to each bill on top of the tax amount.
+(These fees can be up to 3% of the charged amount.)

 -You can pay online using your checking account at www.hamptonnh.gov, go to online services.